Vonage/vonage-python-sdk/README.md

     pip install nexmo --upgrade

-Alternatively you can clone the repository:
+Alternatively you can clone the repository via the command line:

     git clone git@github.com:Nexmo/nexmo-python.git
+or by opening it on GitHub desktop.

 Usage